 We have introduced a number of measures to help keep our patients and colleagues as safe as possible when visiting the hospital:

-- You will be greeted at the hospital entrance where both temperature and symptom checks are completed before you enter the hospital.
-You and your visitors will be given face masks to wear throughout your stay with us.
+- At the hospital entrance symptom checks are completed.
+You will be given face masks to wear throughout your visit.

 - The hospital is operating a one way system on the ground floor.
 Attendants will be present inside the hospital and able to direct you to the lifts to the 4th floor Private Patient Admissions and Refractive Suite.

 - We have installed Perspex safety screens on our reception desk.

 - To minimise the number of people in our clinics, we are asking patients who cannot attend alone to arrive with a maximum of one other person, and only if absolutely necessary.
 We understand that patients may need to travel in with a relative or carer, but please be aware that, due to our social distancing measures, we may ask them to wait outside for you.
 This is to ensure yours and other patients’ safety in our clinics.

 - When coming in for your procedure, we ask that, if you need someone with you, they drop you off and pick you up from the ward.

 - Our waiting areas have been laid out to maintain social distancing.
 Visitors from the same household may sit together.
 We have signage and processes in place to assist.

 - We have staggered appointment times to maintain safe social distancing.
 Please do not arrive more than 10 minutes before your appointment time.
 If you do we may have to ask you to return closer to your appointment time.

 - We have a strict cleaning regime of all equipment in place and all equipment is cleaned and sanitised before your surgical appointment.